 A special blouse that bares the midriff, called a choli, and a petticoat are worn under the sari.
 As the sari is wrapped around the body, the material is tucked tightly into the petticoat so it doesn’t fall down.
 No pins are needed, although it is common to use them.
 Cholis can be purchased separately, although quality saris do come with an attached piece of blouse material.
 This is taken to a tailor who will hem the sari and make the blouse to size in a couple of days.

-Other well known types of saris include the bright tie-dyed Bandhani/Bandhej saris from Rajasthan and Gujarat, cotton Gadhwal saris with silk borders and pallu from Andhra Pradesh, Maheshwari saris from Madhya Pradesh, and the gorgeous fine silk and gold woven Paithani saris with peacock design from Maharashtra.
+Other well-known types of saris include the bright tie-dyed Bandhani/Bandhej saris from Rajasthan and Gujarat, cotton Gadhwal saris with silk borders and pallu from Andhra Pradesh, Maheshwari saris from Madhya Pradesh, and the gorgeous fine silk and gold weaved Paithani saris with peacock design from Maharashtra.

 As far as upper price limits go for saris, the amount can easily extend to 50,000 rupees or more.

 Choosing the One for the Right Occasion

 Something you must keep in mind when choosing a sari is where you intend to wear it.
 The type of fabric, color, design or pattern, and embroidery are all important considerations.
 Just like it would be appropriate to wear chiffon or silk to a formal event, and cotton during the day, when dressing in western clothing the same goes for wearing a sari.
 If you're buying a sari to wear to a festival or wedding ceremony, a traditional silk sari is a good choice.
 For a wedding reception, chiffon, georgette or net saris are popular, with plenty of embroidery and bling!

 The cut of the blouse also varies.
 The blouse for an evening wear sari will have shorter sleeves and will be low cut at the back.